Starignus/RPIGPIO/Session1/Introduction_RPI.md

 <img src="header_pinout.jpg" alt="pin" width="500">
 </p>

-In the next table, we show another numbering system along with the ones we showed above: Pi pin header numbers and element14 given names, wiringPi numbers, Python numbers, and related silkscreen on the wedge.
+In the next table, we show another numbering system along with the ones we showed above: **Pi pin header numbers and element14 given names, wiringPi numbers, Python numbers, and related silkscreen on the wedge**.
 The Broadcom pin numbers in the table are related to RPi Model 2 and later only.

 <p align="center">
 <img src="Pi_pin_header_numbers.png" alt="pin" width="500">